White House threatens FDA chief’s job over vaccine approval

 The chief of staff also told Hahn his job was in jeopardy if the emergency use authorization was not issued before Saturday, said a second administration official familiar with the conversation.

-Hahn signaled that he would tell regulators to allow the vaccine to be issued on an emergency basis, the official said.
+Hahn signaled that he would tell regulators to grant the decision, the official said.

 President Donald Trump has been pressing for quick approval for the vaccine and tweeted directly at Hahn earlier Friday, complaining that FDA “is still a big, old, slow turtle.”
 Trump has publicly bashed the pace of the FDA’s vaccine review process.